High-valent iron: Nitridoiron and imidoiron compounds

-symbolic oxidative elimination of nitrogen yields a nitridoiron complex; L denotes the supporting ligand.
+Symbolic oxidative elimination of nitrogen yields a nitridoiron complex; L denotes the supporting ligand.

 Fe(IV)N

 Several structurally characterized nitridoiron(IV) compounds exist.

 Fe(V)N

 The first nitridoiron(V) compound was synthesised and characterized by Wagner and Nakamoto (1988, 1989) using photolysis and Raman spectroscopy at low temperatures.

 Fe(VI)N

 A second Fe^{VI} species apart from the ferrate(VI) ion, [(Me_{3}cy-ac)FeN](PF_{6})_{2}, has been reported.
 This species, is formed by oxidation followed by photolysis to yield the Fe(VI) species.
-Characterization of the Fe(VI) complex was done by Mossbauer, EXAFS, IR, and DFT calculations.
+Characterization of the Fe(VI) complex was done by Mössbauer, EXAFS, IR, and DFT calculations.
 Unlike the ferrate(VI) ion, compound 5 is diamagnetic.

 μ-Nitrido compounds and oxidation catalysis

-Bridged μ-nitrido di-iron phthalocyanine compounds such as iron(II) phthalocyanine catalyze the oxidation of methane to methanol, formaldehyde, and formic acid using hydrogen peroxide as sacrificial oxidant.
+Bridged μ-nitrido diiron phthalocyanine compounds such as iron(II) phthalocyanine catalyze the oxidation of methane to methanol, formaldehyde, and formic acid using hydrogen peroxide as sacrificial oxidant.

 Electronic structure

 Nitridoiron(IV) and nitridoiron(V) species were first explored theoretically in 2002.